 For her first inaugural ball, Nancy wore a white beaded one-shoulder dress constructed of silk satin and a lace overlay.
 After Reagan was elected for a second term, Nancy wore the designer Galanos and the gown was again white, only this time it was outfitted with long sleeves.
 Allegedly, the designer and staff spent over three hundred hours hand placing beads onto the gown.
 The gown cost an estimate $46,000!

-Barbara Bush was the wife of George H.W.
-Bush until her death in 2018.
+Barbara Bush is the wife of George H.W.
+Bush.
 She was already a bit older when her husband took office.
 Her husband had already been the Vice President with Reagan so she was quite accustomed to the White House way of doing things by then.
 Her inaugural gown was designed to make her appear more youthful.
 She wore an Arnold Scassi in royal blue velvet and satin.

 Scassi had been designing for the first ladies for many years all the way back to Mamie Eisenhower, so perhaps this was a deliberate choice by Barbara to signal that she and her husband were definitely a traditional couple.
 She also chose to wear pearls instead of diamonds.
 Barbara was in turn dubbed America’s “most glamorous grandmother.”

 Hillary Clinton is the wife of President Bill Clinton.
-Hillary, of course, had already done a lot of work on her own separate from her husband’s political career.
-For the first inaugural ball, Hillary wore a purple beaded lace gown which was made by a designer from back in Little Rock, Arkansas.
+Hillary, of course, had already done a multitude of work on her own separate from her husband’s political career.
+For the first inaugural ball Hillary wore a purple beaded lace gown which was made by a designer from back in Little Rock, Arkansas.